Wyamio/Wyam.Web/Input/modules/image.md

   - `SetSuffix(string suffix)`

-    Set the suffix of the generated image, e.g. `SetSuffix('-medium')` will transform original filename `hello-world.jpg` to `hello-world-medium.jpg`.
+    Set the suffix of the generated image, e.g. `SetSuffix("-medium")` will transform original filename `hello-world.jpg` to `hello-world-medium.jpg`.

   - `SetPrefix(string prefix)`

-    Set the prefix of the generated image.
+    Set the prefix of the generated image, e.g. `SetPrefix("medium-")` will transform original filename `hello-world.jpg` to `medium-hello-world.jpg`.

-  - `SetJpegQuality(short value`
+  - `SetJpegQuality(short value)`

     This setting only applies to JPEG images.
 It sets the quality of the JPEG output.
+The possible values are from 0 to 100.

   - `And`